-About Research and Insights
+About Research & Insights

 Research and Insights spotlights leading ideas and science at the forefront of journalism, public relations, telecommunication and advertising from the University of Florida College of Journalism and Communications.
 We are driven to produce prominent scholarship and storytelling strategies, technologies and ideas that can have a positive impact on society.